swissmanu/alabor.me/contents/articles/use-a-logitech-harmony-hub-with-ubuntu-and-plex-home-theater/index.md

 ---
 The [Plex Media Server](https://plex.tv/) provides an awesome feature set for managing and enjoy media in the living room.
 [Plex Home Theater](http://elan.plexapp.com/2013/11/23/plex-home-theater-1-0-released/) is a beautiful client available on all major operation systems and allows access to the complete media library through a fancy UI.

-I love the programmable Harmony universal remote controls by Logitech.
+I love the programmable Harmony universal remotes by Logitech.
 When building up my movie and game room recently, it was no question for me to use one of them to control my device zoo.

-Since the [latest revision](http://www.logitech.com/en-gb/product/harmony-smart-control?crid=60) of the Logitechs remote control can talk to the PlayStation 3 and the Wii U over bluetooth, I was sure, it should be possible to control Plex Home Theater on my Ubuntu box too.
+Since the [latest revision](http://www.logitech.com/en-gb/product/harmony-smart-control?crid=60) of Logitechs remotes can talk to the PlayStation 3 and the Wii U over bluetooth, I was sure, it should be possible to control Plex Home Theater on my Ubuntu box too.

 <span class="more"></span>